UPPS 05.04.05 - Video Documentation and Surveillance Systems

 The university will only use VDS to observe or record activities in campus areas as necessary to protect significant university interests as stated in UPPS No. 07.04.05, Assembly Activities Involving Amplified Sound, Exhibits, and Erecting Symbolic Structures.

-VDS of academic activities requires prior review by the supervisor of Access Services and prior approval by the Office of the Provost and Vice President for Academic Affairs and vice president for Student Affairs.
+VDS of academic activities requires prior review by UPD and prior approval by the provost and vice president for Academic Affairs (VPAA) and the vice president for Finance and Support Services (VPFSS).

 The director of UPD is responsible for authorizing all VDS at the university.
 All new installations and changes to existing camera systems must adhere to this policy and the university’s network, hardware, or software requirements for VDS systems.

-UPD will monitor new developments in the relevant law and in security industry practices to ensure that the university’s policies and practices relating to VDS systems are consistent with the highest standards, protections, and requirements of all federal, state, and local laws, Regents’ Rules, and campus policies.
+UPD will monitor new developments in the relevant law and in security industry practices to ensure that the university’s policies and practices relating to VDS systems are consistent with the highest standards, protections, and requirements of all federal, state, and local laws, The Texas State University System (TSUS) Rules and Regulations, and campus policies.

-The supervisor of Access Services must receive new requests for VDS installations and changes to existing camera systems using the Request for Security Devices form prior to equipment purchase and installation.
-The supervisor of Access Services will classify the proposed VDS camera location according to the criteria outlined in VDS Camera Installation Criteria.
+Network Operations must receive new requests for installations and changes to existing cameras connected to the centralized VDS using the Request for Video Surveillance Devices form prior to equipment purchase and installation.
+UPD will classify the proposed VDS camera location according to the criteria outlined in VDS Camera Installation Criteria.
 The proposed location of all VDS cameras must be consistent with the criteria outlined in VDS Camera Installation Criteria.
-The requesting department’s chair, the Office of the Provost and the vice president for Student Affairs must also approve academic activity cameras utilizing the VDS system.
+The requesting department’s chair, the provost and VPAA, and the VPFSS must also approve academic activity cameras utilizing the centralized VDS system.

-Consistent with UPPS No. 05.02.06, Acquisition of Information Technology Products and Services, and UPPS No. 04.01.05, Network Use Policy, the procurement and implementation of VDS systems shall be registered and assessed by IT Security to ensure compliance with state and university standards and best practices.
-UPD and Access Services will ensure risk assessment and penetration testing is performed on an annual basis.
-UPD may utilize a third-party independent contractor, at their expense, or allow the risk assessment to be performed by IT Security.
-Results of any assessment and penetration testing process will be submitted for review and approval by the chief information security officer (CISO).
+Consistent with UPPS No. 05.02.06, Acquisition of Information Technology Products and Services, and UPPS No. 04.01.05, Network Use Policy, the procurement and implementation of VDS systems shall be registered and assessed by the Information Security Office to ensure compliance with state and university standards and best practices.

-Access Services will perform timely reviews of proposed permanent surveillance camera installations to ensure they conform to the university’s established policies, practices, and implementation criteria.
-Access Services will submit recommendations to the director of UPD and the vice president for Student Affairs for their consideration in determining the appropriateness of the proposed installations.
+UPD will perform reviews of proposed permanent surveillance camera installations to ensure they conform to the university’s established policies, practices, and implementation criteria.
+The director of UPD will submit recommendations to the VPFSS for their consideration in determining the appropriateness of the proposed installations.

-UPD will maintain a list of all VDS camera locations, including a general description of the technology employed and the capabilities of the camera at each location.
-Information pertaining to camera location, camera view, camera models, visual capabilities, camera network infrastructure, planned tactical use, and camera and software configuration is confidential under the Texas Government Code, Chapter 418, Emergency Management, and may be exempt from public release under the Texas Open Records Act and Texas Public Information Act (Texas Government Code Chapter 552) or Freedom of Information Act 5 U.S.C.
-552. This information is controlled, handled, transmitted, distributed, and disposed of according to the university’s information management and disclosure policies and the director of UPD must approve release to the public or other personnel who do not have a valid “need to know.”
+UPD will maintain a list as provided by Network Operations, of all VDS camera locations, including a general description of the technology employed and the capabilities of the camera at each location.
+Information pertaining to camera location, camera view, camera models, visual capabilities, camera network infrastructure, planned tactical use, and camera and software configuration is confidential.
+This information is controlled, handled, transmitted, distributed, and disposed of according to the university’s information management and disclosure policies, and the director of UPD must approve release to the public or other personnel who do not have a valid “need to know.”

 Students and staff entering certain sensitive locations on campus may have an increased concern for privacy or confidentiality.
 Persons having concerns related to these issues may petition the director of UPD to review installation of a proposed camera or for the removal of an existing camera.
 The director of UPD will consider the requesting person’s concerns, the provisions of the established criteria (see VDS Camera Installation Criteria), and the need for documentation at that location when reviewing a complaint.

-The director of UPD, or a designee, will evaluate the camera location’s circumstances and history to determine whether the benefit to and enhancement of community security outweighs the complaint.
-The vice president for Student Affairs will review any appeals to the director of UPD’s, or a designee’s, decision.
-The vice president for Student Affairs’ decision is final.
+The director of UPD, or designee, will evaluate the camera location’s circumstances and history to determine whether the benefit to and enhancement of community security outweighs the complaint.
+The VPFSS will review any appeals to the director of UPD’s, or designee’s, decision.
+The VPFSS’s decision is final.

-The permanent removal of a VDS camera requires approval by the vice president over the department served by the camera and the vice president for Student Affairs.
+The permanent removal of a centralized VDS camera requires approval by the vice president over the department served by the camera and the VPFSS.

 All persons involved in VDS will perform their duties in accordance with this policy.